TDI: 2 What's this?

 - The Oloolua Nature Trail is a 3.5-kilometer loop trail with waterfalls, popular for birdwatching.
 There are definitely opportunities to spot some wildlife as well.

 - Giraffe Rescue Centre – The main purpose of this property is to provide conservation education for children.
-Here visitors can come face to face with endangered Rothschild’s giraffes, feed them, and get a “Thank you” lick on the cheek from these tall creatures.
-Then you can hike a 1.5 kilometer-long Giraffe Nature Trail.
+Here, visitors can come face-to-face with endangered Rothschild’s giraffes, feed them, and get a “Thank you” lick on the cheek from these tall creatures.
+Then you can hike a 1.5-kilometer-long Giraffe Nature Trail.

 - Kitengela Glass Art is a paradise for art and nature lovers.
 This place has got pretty unique cottages, surrounded by nature and wildlife.
 The property is full of interesting mosaic & glass-made artwork.

 - Ngong Hills – This is a great place to hike and overlook the entire city (on a clear day).
 On the other parts of the hill, there are views of the Great Rift Valley.
-Other than seeing the usual livestock, like cows and sheep, you can spot wildlife like buffalos, gazelles, baboons, and giraffes.
+Other than seeing the usual livestock, like cows and sheep, you can spot wildlife like buffalo, gazelles, baboons, and giraffes.
 I’ve seen about 8 giraffes on the road, 20 m away from me!

 Further out…